fbpx

 The geothermal system of the project will have 321 vertical boreholes drilled 499 feet into the ground.
 These will be spaced 15 feet apart with a 1.25 inch high-density polyethylene (HDPE) PE4710 pipe inserted into each.
 A total of 326,000 feet of plastic pipes were used in the boreholes with another 31,000 feet in various diameters used for lateral distribution.

-Do you have a geothermal energy project or technology that require media exposure?
+Do you have a geothermal energy project or technology that requires media exposure?

 FischTank PR is the top sustainability and climate tech PR firm spanning renewables (solar, storage, geothermal, wind), battery chemistry, alternative fuels, grid edge technology, reporting software and other SaaS platforms, materials science, agtech and much more.
 If you’re interested in discussing a media relations and PR program for your brand, contact [email protected].